 The Primary classroom design allows for more defined centers and exposure to print and materials that they are developmentally able to use and understand.
 There is greater interest in a variety of activities, such as dramatic play, that encourages more language and conversation with peers.
 Gross and fine motor body movement becomes more controlled.
 Since the hands are becoming more skillful, the writing center is introduced with materials to use and create with.
 Books continue to be a major play interest and with the attention span increasing, they like to learn about areas outside their home life.
-Group time becomes longer based on a curriculum that is child centered that includes music, art and stories.
+Group time becomes longer, based on a curriculum that is child-centered and includes music, art, and stories.
 The child is becoming more self-regulated and independent with routine tasks.

-This classroom offers many opportunities for more extended periods of cooperative play filled with imagination and conversation among peers.
-The three and a half to four year old child begins to integrate language with action forming friendships while working together.
-Due to the increase in attention span, they are able to stay longer than they could in a single area of activity.
+These classrooms offer many opportunities for more extended periods of cooperative play filled with imagination and conversation among peers.
+The three and a half to four year old child begins to integrate language with action, forming friendships while working together.
+Due to the increase in attention span, they are able to focus longer in a single area of activity.
 The curriculum time is increased with topics they are curious about, along with more exposure to word and letter recognition.
-More complex and challenging manipulatives are available along with increasing personal responsibilities.
+More complex and challenging manipulatives (physical tools of teaching that engage students both visually and physically, like blocks, coins, puzzles, etc) are available, along with increasing personal responsibilities.
 We continue to teach and model self-regulation with periods of activity and quiet.
-The math, science, dramatic play, block and writing centers offer a multitude of choices for this developing child to engage in.
+The math, science, dramatic play, block and writing centers offer a multitude of choices for the developing child to engage in.

 Twice the size of a normal classroom, the Pre-K class provides an environment rich in educational material for those children with various and emerging levels of aptitude for learning.
-All centers are generous in size as well as two “free” art areas, where the child has a choice of many different materials and tools to create whatever they choose.
-The science center overlooks a garden cared for by the class with a bird feeder and bath.
-The loft is often used by itself as a center or incorporated into dramatic play, which has been anything from a farmers market to a jungle.
-An area of quiet such as the library not only provides books but puzzles, small manipulatives and a “book on tape.”
-The room is “print rich,” meaning their name appears in at least two areas of the room for recognition and tracing, as well as vocabulary on walls and posters.
-Pencil and paper are available in science, dramatic play and the writing center offering opportunities for children to write words associated with the child centered curriculum.
+All centers are generous in size as well as two free art areas, where the child has a choice of many different materials and tools to create whatever they choose.
+The science center overlooks a garden with a bird feeder and bath cared for by the class.
+A loft area is often used by itself as a center or incorporated into the dramatic play center, which has been staged as many things, from a farmers’ market to an ice cream shop to a jungle.
+A library quiet area not only provides books, but also puzzles, small manipulatives, and ‘books on tape.’
+The room is print rich, with vocabulary on walls and posters, as well as having students’ names appear in at least two areas of the room for recognition and tracing.
+Pencil and paper are available in the science, dramatic play, and the writing center, offering opportunities for children to write words associated with the child-centered curriculum.
 As with all our classes, the curriculum is developed by the teachers.
-However, in Pre-K the themes are more varied and in-depth due to their developmental age.
-Included in this busy day we are working on independence, taking care of personal needs, conflict resolution and cooperative play.
+However, in Pre-K the themes are more varied and in-depth due to the developmental age of the children.
+The students work on such skills as independence, taking care of personal needs, conflict resolution, and cooperative play.
 Some children may be in this room two years as they prepare for kindergarten.
-Because of the depth of resources provided, the child is always challenged and interested as they use those materials differently given another year of development.
-Because this is the last class your child will be in at Bethany, conferences are longer and additional assessments are used and shared.
-Our goal is to make sure your child leaves our school prepared for their future, wherever they go, and look back at Bethany school with great friendships and memories!